quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 5 years ago
 Leeonnas Richardson made my experience buying an house easier.
 He was there to answer every question i had.
 He always called me back & was very knowledgeable about everything.
 He wanted me to be comfortable with my loan & he made sure i understood everything!
-He told me exactly what to do to be able to be a homeowner and i did exactly what he said & now I’m a homeowner!
+He told me exactly what to do to be able to be a homeowner and i did exactly what he said & now I'm a homeowner!
 After having bad experiences in the past with lenders he was the best!
 And i would recommend him to anyone buying a home!
 Thanks Cross Country Equity!

 
 Like